 Motivational interviewing is a form of addiction treatment in which the therapist acts as the interviewer, and the client becomes the interviewee.
 The purpose of this type of treatment is to prompt a change in the client’s life.
 For instance, people who struggle with alcohol use disorder may find motivational interviewing helpful because it helps them visualize all the ways drinking impedes their goals.
 Once they realize the impact that alcohol has on their life, and are willing to accept it, they can work with their therapist to develop a strategy of change.
 It sounds overly simple, but this form of therapy has the potential to bring about life-altering changes, especially regarding addiction.

-At Rockland Recovery, our team uses motivational interviewing as a component in an addiction treatment program.
+At Rockland Recovery, our team uses motivational interviewing as a component in an alcohol addiction treatment program.
 If you are struggling with addiction, our Rockland Recovery motivational interviewing treatment may be the key to your ongoing recovery.

 Motivational Interviewing Requires Engagement